 Indian Springs Holiness Camp Meeting was founded in the Wesleyan-Arminian tradition of Biblical holiness, as taught by John Wesley and the early Methodists.
 Although rooted in the early teachings of the church, Camp Meeting has adapted through the past century to remain relevant “to all aspects of contemporary spiritual life”.

-This year, Camp Meeting begin on the evening of Thursday, July 12, 2017 with an opening worship service at 7:30 PM, held in the outdoor worship center, or “Main Tabernacle”, with three daily worship services each day following.
-The final service will be held on Sunday, July 22nd.
+This year, Camp Meeting began on the evening of Thursday, July 12, 2017 with an opening worship service at 7:30 PM, held in the outdoor worship center, or “Main Tabernacle”, with three daily worship services each day following.
+The final service was held on Sunday, July 22nd.
 Even through the camp meeting is in the Wesleyan tradition, it is independent and non-denominational.
 Worship services combined the best of the beautiful, old-time camp meeting singing with powerful preaching by the leading evangelists and Bible teachers of the day.

 The camp welcomes everyone, regardless of denominational affiliation, offering an opportunity for spiritual renewal in a beautiful, natural setting.
 The campground features many homes and cottages within the compound where returning families, a number of them associated with the Camp Meeting for multiple generations, come each year to stay for the entire ten days.
 They are joined by visitors who make the journey to Butts County to experience the uniqueness of fellowship and community that makes the camp a special place.
 Many local churches of all denominations support and encourage attendance at this seminal event.